loot/libloot/docs/api/sorting.rst

 After that, three graphs are created, and the plugins are added to them as vertices in their sorted order:

-- One graph contains plugins that are not masters (e.g. they don't have their master flag set - for some games they must also not have the ``.esm`` file extension).
+- One graph contains plugins that are not masters (meaning master plugins in their own right, not that they are listed as a master within another plugin's header).
 - One graph contains plugins that are blueprint masters: blueprint masters are a type of plugin specific to Starfield, so for all other games this graph will be empty.